beatboxjs/ror-player/assets/tuneDescriptions/chichita/en.md

 **Musical background:** The tune bases its sounds in a popular local music genre called “chicha”, which combines Andean “huayno” and tropical “cumbia”.

-**History:** Composed by the Peruvian Lima-based collective Tamboras Resistencia and shared with us in 2024.
+**History:** Composed by the Peruvian Lima-based collective Tamboras Resistencia and shared on the TNM 2024 by RoR Zürich.

 ## Difficulty